beshirs/Recipe-Generator-cs347/server/doc/running.md

 - You should type:
   localhost:3500/search
+  or click the "Search" button

-This page has three main buttons to navigate other pages in the app.
-About, Recipes, and Home page buttons.
+This page has search bar to enter your ingredients and a navigation bar at the top to direct you to other available pages in the app: About, Recipes, and Home.

 After clicking search, you will be guided to /searchResult page where the corresponded items are displayed